Posted On 08 Oct 2022

 Some applications of Robotics in Daily Life are:

-In a regular household, robotics such as cooking bots, lawnmowers, or vacuum cleaners ease humans’ efforts and act as helpful assistance in completing assigned tasks quickly and effortlessly.
+In a regular household, you can use robotics such as cooking bots, vacuum cleaners and lawnmowers, make tasks for human very smooth and convenient by acting as helpful assistance in completing assigned tasks quickly and effortlessly.

 · Industrial Work

-They provide advantages such as increased speed and production, reduction of human error, avoiding accidents, and assembling heavy parts to develop high-tech machinery.
+With the help of robots in the industrial world you can enjoy benefits such as increased speed and production, avoiding accidents, reduction of human error and assembling heavy parts to develop high-tech machinery.

-Perfuming dangerous tasks include installing and checking pipes containing toxic gases, disarming bombs, clearing harmful nuclear waste, working as a firefighter, or cleaning sewage systems.
+Robots can perform dangerous tasks also like installing and checking pipes containing toxic gases, clearing harmful nuclear waste, disarming bombs, cleaning sewage systems, or working as a firefighter.

-Another area in medicine where robotics has proved itself is replacing a damaged human body part with a mechanical body part, such as using a robotic arm as a substitute, another advancement of robotics technology.
+Robotics has made its name in the field of medicine.
+Now, with the help of robotics a damaged human body part can be replaced with a mechanical body part.
+For instance the use of robotic arm as a substitute is another advancement of robotics technology.

 FAQS: In the Context of Automation What is a Robot?

 Robot arms move through the action of rotating and sliding joints, while mobile robots move through locomotion and steering.
 Robot tasks, on the other hand, are done with tools (end effectors) on the robot.

 Tasks may be manipulative, such as when using a gripper, or they may be sensory, such as when positioning a camera.

 They are both used interchangeably, but there are minor differences between them.
 Automation is the process of automating human tasks by using technology.
 Robotics is a process of developing robots so they can perform a particular task.